 The Texas Family Code states that if the couple petitioning for adoption divorce, the court abates the suit for adoption and dismisses the petition.
 The exception is when one of the original petitioners amends the petition.
 An example would be that the wife still wants to adopt the child and has her attorney amend the petition so that just she is requesting to adopt the child.

-Different Types of Adoption Situations
+Different Types of Adoption Situations in Texas

 During any adoption, if the biological parents are still living, the court must terminate their paternal rights before adoption can occur.
 In a consensual adoption, they agree to relinquish their rights.
 Sometimes a biological parent agrees to have a couple adopt the child but divorce changes that decision.
 If the parent had not yet relinquished parental rights, the parent could decide to not go through with the adoption.